All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Complete CJC-1295 cycling guide covering on/off schedules for both DAC and no-DAC versions, cycle lengths, stacking considerations, and off-cycle strategies.

-A CJC-1295 cycling protocol alternates periods of active peptide use with planned breaks to maintain pituitary sensitivity and optimize long-term growth hormone benefits.
+A CJC-1295 cycling protocol alternates periods of active peptide use with planned breaks to maintain pituitary sensitivity and improve long-term growth hormone benefits.
 This guide covers cycling schedules for both CJC-1295 with DAC and without DAC (Mod GRF 1-29), explains why cycling matters, provides sample protocols for different goals, and outlines what to do during your off-cycle to preserve results.
 Because CJC-1295 behaves differently depending on whether it includes the DAC modification, cycling recommendations differ between the two versions.

 Why Cycle CJC-1295?